 It can be embarrassing and overwhelming AF, especially if we are out of the house or have friends or family over.
-But if we just accept that little kids have big emotions, confidently set clear and firm boundaries and remind ourselves that it isn’t our jobs to make our kids happy everyone will be happier in the long run.
+But if we just accept that little kids have big emotions, confidently set clear and firm boundaries, and remind ourselves that it isn't our job to make our kids happy everyone will be happier in the long run.

 Understanding the “why” behind kids testing boundaries

 Bottom line.
 This is what they are “built” to do.
 They are literally searching for that boundary.